 - Optimize the images for SEO by reducing the file size to a good extent.

 - Change the filename to something more descriptive so that the search engines don’t have a hard time finding them.

-- Add informative alt text or alternative text to each image so that the search engines can understand and hopefully rank them higher.
+- Add informative alt text (alternative text) or alt tags to each image so that the search engines can understand and hopefully, rank them higher.